amblafont/dargent-examples/write-up-07-20.md

 `{ field1 : u8, field2 : u16 }`, where `u8` and `u16` are defined
 in the AutoCorres library.
-Then, C functions are represented as *monadic* Isabelle programs, allowing for failing, non determinism, and stateful operations.
+Then, C functions are represented as *monadic* Isabelle programs, allowing for failing, non deterministic, and stateful operations.
 For example, a C function `u16 square(u8 a)` would be represented as a term of type `u8 ⇒ NonDet u16` in Isabelle.